-Until further notice, all City of Laguna Niguel facilities, including City Hall, are closed to the public.
-This is in line with the Governor’s Order to reduce the further spread of COVID-19 (Coronavirus).
+Until further notice, City Hall is closed to the public.
+This is in line with the Governor’s Order to reduce the further spread of COVID-19 (Novel Coronavirus).
 During this time, the Laguna Niguel Building & Safety Division is continuing to provide essential City services and information for our residents and businesses to the best of our ability online, via telephone, and through the City website.
 Click here for more information.
 Please email any questions to: email@example.com

 Please email any questions to: firstname.lastname@example.org